Algorithmic Collusion of Pricing and Advertising on E-commerce Platforms: Empirical Evidence from Amazon.com

-We estimate the consumer search cost parameter by market and then calculate the empirical percentiles across different markets.
-Figure \ref{fig:by_category_search} shows the estimation results for the mass of consumers who stop at or before a quarter of the listings in the results page.
-We find substantial consumer search costs across different product categories.
-When comparing different categories, we find that `Clothing, Shoes \& Jewelry,' `Pet Supplies,' and `Beauty \& Personal Care' are the categories with higher consumer search costs, and consumers tend to stop earlier on the product search results page.
-In contrast, `Office Products,' `Sports \& Outdoors,' and `Tools \& Home Improvement' are the categories with lower search costs, and consumers search more products before making a purchase decision.
-These results are consistent with the idea that consumers search fewer products when there is little new differentiation to be found, or when the benefit of continuing their search is low.
+\paragraph{Estimation Results} Figure \ref{fig:by_category_search} plots the distribution of estimated search costs within each category.
+There is substantial variation in consumer search costs across categories.
+For the categories `Clothing, Shoes \& Jewelry,' `Pet Supplies,' and `Beauty \& Personal Care,' consumers tend to stop their product search later in the search results pages.
+By contrast, for `Office Products,' `Sports \& Outdoors,' and `Tools \& Home Improvement,' consumers search fewer products before making a purchase decision.
+These findings are consistent with consumers searching less when the benefit of continuing their search is low because there is little new differentiation to be found.
+Since the search frictions are quite high for some categories, we expect to see beneficial outcomes from using pricing algorithms in these categories.

-In Appendix \ref{subsec:effect_of_rank_on_sales}, we provide estimation results for an alternative characterization of consumer search costs, after applying a similar moment condition to address the endogeneity issue.
-We find similar and robust evidence of a position effect.
-Combining these with our main estimation results, this implies that the beneficial outcomes of algorithms who learn to collude on prices and bids could hold for many, if not most, of the product markets we analyzed.